Logarithmic motivic homotopy theory: Introduction

 \subsection{Changes from the previous ArXiv version}

-This paper first appeared on the ArXiv in March 2023, after having circulated informally since 2021.
-This is a rewriting of the previously available ArXiv version: for the readers' convenience, we list here some of the most important changes.
+This paper was first published on ArXiv in March 2023 after being circulated informally since 2021.
+This version is a revision of the previously available ArXiv submission.
+For the readers' convenience, we highlight some of the most significant changes below.

-First, we minimized the usage of model categories in this updated version, while the previous version used model categories for constructions.
-As a consequence, we streamlined many arguments in \S \ref{section:colmhc}.
+First, we have minimized the use of model categories in this updated version, while the previous version employed model categories for certain constructions.
+As a result, we have streamlined many arguments in Section \ref{section:colmhc}.

-We removed the noetherian assumption on $S$ for $\inflogSH(S)$.
-To do this, we considered a logarithmic version of the noetherian approximation in \S \ref{noetherian}.
-Such a generalization is often desired since many schemes in $p$-adic geometry are not noetherian.
-In the same spirit, some arguments are now available without the traditional ``fs'' assumption on the log scheme.
-We have not investigated this systematically in this work, but for example in \cite{BKV} one needs to deal with non-fine log structures on integral perfectoid rings.
+We removed the noetherian assumption on \( S \) for \( \inflogSH(S) \).
+To achieve this, we introduced a logarithmic version of the noetherian approximation in Section \ref{noetherian}.
+This generalization is often desirable since many schemes in \( p \)-adic geometry are not noetherian.
+In a similar vein, some arguments are now available without the conventional “fs” assumption on the log scheme.
+Although we have not explored this systematically in this work, for instance, in \cite{BKV}, one must address non-fine log structures on integral perfectoid rings.

-In the same spirit, in the previous version $\logTHH$ was only defined for noetherian fs log schemes.
-We also removed this noetherian assumption by introducing another equivalent definition, see Definition \ref{THHsheaf.2}.
+Additionally, in the previous version, \( \logTHH \) was defined only for noetherian fs log schemes.
+We have also eliminated this noetherian assumption by introducing an alternative equivalent definition, as outlined in Definition \ref{THHsheaf.2}.